oleiade/lane/README.md

 #### Stack

 Stack is a **LIFO** ( *Last in first out* ) data structure implementation.
 It is based on a deque container and focuses its API on core functionalities: Push, Pop, Head, Size, Empty.
 Every operations time complexity is O(1).
-As it is implemented using a Deque container, every operations over an instiated Stack are synchronized and safe for concurrent usage.
+As it is implemented using a Deque container, every operations over an initiated Stack are synchronized and safe for concurrent usage.

 ##### Example